moretrim/shatter/README.markdown

       cultural unions) will not appear on the map.
     * **Allow unreleasable countries**: try to release everything, consequences be damned.

+1.  * **Enable core revokation**: countries lose cores on the countries they release.
+This mimics the behaviour of releasing a country through the *Release Nations* tab of the *Politics* screen.
+    * **Disable core revokation**: countries keep cores on countries they release.
+This tends to benefit large countries.

 Each parameter is picked on a per-activation basis, or can alternatively be saved to be re-used for all subsequent shatterings for this campaign.
 Saved parameters are stored on a per-country basis, and can be reset through the decision (without actually shattering anything).